-IKEA tables and legs shown are in sets: hire lightboxes and lay these out on the tabletops.
+IKEA tables and legs shown, are in sets: hire lightboxes and lay these out on the tables.
 Print on translucent material – I’d have to check how effective or not this would be.
-Perhaps arrange tables to display photographs on lightboxes set out as a square (abstract fovea?); draw the cables together and tie in the centre (optic nerve like).
+Perhaps arrange tables to display prints on lightboxes set out as a square (abstract fovea?); draw the cables together and tie in the centre (optic nerve like).
 Ignore the metaphors of seeing, getting carried away in this first exciting stage.

 Large screen present/not present?
 If present, display related portfolio work or with permission of the Module Leader make a live link to the Landings site as a centrepiece.

 Footfall – a drive might bring some folks in.
 However, as a display of art as an experience, something I aspire to, a video feed could be streamed to the web.

 There is scope for an artists talk.
 Also, the scope must exist to invite a proposal from another student/lecturer.
 A positive is that alternative works that are taken together ought to enrich the experience.

 There’s scope to build a display stand as there are other plain walls.
 Alternatively, I could contemplate the hire of a set of easels. in order to mount prints.

 Enough for now as there are already many unanswered points to be addressed.

 Draw up a plan/ to-do list is next.

 ps already I have some other ideas to try out / to simplify matters.